 In a microservices architecture, you should consider communication within a service and between services.

 In general we recommend against using Akka Cluster and actor messaging between different services because that would result in a too tight code coupling between the services and difficulties deploying these independent of each other, which is one of the main reasons for using a microservices architecture.
-See the discussion on Internal and External Communication for some background on this.
+See the discussion on Internal and External Communication Internal and External Communication in the docs of the Lagom Framework (where each microservice is an Akka Cluster) for some background on this.

 Nodes of a single service (collectively called a cluster) require less decoupling.
 They share the same code and are deployed together, as a set, by a single team or individual.
 There might be two versions running concurrently during a rolling deployment, but deployment of the entire set has a single point of control.
 For this reason, intra-service communication can take advantage of Akka Cluster, failure management and actor messaging, which is convenient to use and has great performance.